 As your VA federal money laundering attorney could explain, “proceeds” not only refer to direct money profits from the illegal activity, but can also refer to any property of value obtained indirectly or directly from such activity.

 Federal money laundering convictions under 18 U.S. Code 1956 carry severe potential penalties.
 For example, under the statute, a federal court could sentence an individual who has been convicted of committing (or aiding in) money laundering to the following:

 These penalties are in addition to any penalties for the underlying alleged criminal activity.
 Additionally, penalties will be more severe for individuals convicted of multiple counts or repeat offenses.
 Furthermore, as part of more aggressive anti-terrorism efforts in recent years, additional prison time may be sentenced for acts of money laundering that are found to have arisen from any terrorism-related activity.

-It is imperative that you contact an experienced Virginia federal money laundering lawyer who knows how to refute the evidence that may be presented against you by federal prosecutors.
+It is imperative that you find a lawyer who knows how to refute the evidence that may be presented against you by federal prosecutors.
 The defense lawyers at our firm provide aggressive representation for our clients in federal money-laundering cases.

 Contact a Virginia federal money laundering attorney from our firm today to explain your case so that we have the opportunity to begin taking the first important steps involved in your defense process.